Mbed-TLS/mbedtls/docs/getting_started.md

 **To decrypt a message with a symmetric cipher:**
 1. Allocate an operation (`psa_cipher_operation_t`) structure to pass to the cipher functions.
+1. Initialize the operation structure to zero or to `PSA_CIPHER_OPERATION_INIT`.
-1. Call `psa_cipher_decrypt_setup()` to initialize the operation structure and to specify the algorithm and the key to be used.
+1. Call `psa_cipher_decrypt_setup()` to specify the algorithm and the key to be used.
 1. Call `psa_cipher_set_iv()` with the IV for the decryption.
-1. Call `psa_cipher_update()` one or more times, passing the whole message or a fragment of the message on each call.
+1. Call `psa_cipher_update()` with the message to encrypt.
+You may call this function multiple times, passing successive fragments of the message on successive calls.
 1. Call `psa_cipher_finish()` to end the operation and output the decrypted message.

 This example shows how to decrypt encrypted data using an AES key in CBC mode with no padding